yuuqilin/RetroJapSound/README.md

 To correctly playback RCP format MIDI files with CM6 control data on Windows, as seen in this video, the specialized software player [Miyap2002](https://www.vector.co.jp/soft/win95/art/se236400.html) is necessary.
 While the widely used [TMIDI Player](https://blackmidi.fandom.com/wiki/Software:TMIDI_Player) cannot transmit CM6 sysex data, Miyap2002 can.
 Additionally, since 2018, newer versions of [MDPlayer](https://github.com/kuma4649/MDPlayer) have also acquired the ability to transmit CM6/GSD files.
 [^47]: This video was uploaded by the author of [MAmidiMEmo](https://github.com/110-kenichi/mame).<br>
 [DANGUN FEVERON - SOUL SUPERMARKET / N.Misawa - YM2414 + YM2608 \*REAL CHIP\* Ver. by Cadon](https://www.youtube.com/watch?v=mbsEIKtRiHA)<br>
-`.RCP` is the file format used by the MIDI sequencing software "Recomposer" Ver.2.0 to Ver.2.5. `.CM6` is a sysex file used alongside .RCP, controlling sound modules like the CM-64 or MT-32.<br>
+`.RCP` is the file format used by the MIDI sequencing software "Recomposer" Ver.2.0 to Ver.2.5. `.CM6` is a sysex file used alongside `.RCP`, controlling sound modules like the CM-64 or MT-32.<br>
 [A Recomposer file (.RCP, .R36, .G36, and .MCP) to Standard MIDI File (.mid) converter](https://shingo45endo.github.io/rcm2smf/)
 [^48]: [KONAMI ORIGINAL GAME SOFTWARE パロディウスだ！ ⎯ 神話からお笑いへ ⎯](http://gyusyabu.ddo.jp/MP3/1991/PARO1.html)
 [^49]: [超弩級3Dシューティングゲーム メタルサイト](http://gyusyabu.ddo.jp/MP3/1989/MS1.html)